Kabilan-n/Kabilan-n/README.md

 ### Hi there 👋

- - AI student @ Amrita Vishwa Vidyapeetham.
+ - AI student at Amrita Vishwa Vidyapeetham.
+ - Deep Learning Intern at The Machine Learning Company
  - Tech Blogger doing blogs related to Artificial Intelligence and Blockchain Technology.

 An AI Enthusiast.
 Much intrested in Machine learning, Deep Learning, Image Processing, Data Analytics, NLP, Blockchain and much more........

 - 🔭 I’m currently working on Image Text Translation using OCR and Transformers
-- 🌱 I’m currently learning Blockchain Technology
+- 🌱 I’m currently learning Blockchain Technology and Explainable AI